Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 09) Who Dare Wins= A tactical dice game with a high score save function.
 Demonstrate how to OPEN/READ/WRITE TXT.FILES as well as an example of 'clear screen' function.

-10)	A Grot's Life (A, B, C)	 = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
-Version (A) Introduce  Class and Objects whilst Version (B) Provides steps to transform it to a more 'complete' object oriented programme.
-Version (C) implements 'IMPORT' transfering functions/class/lists to USER DEFINED modules (MODULARITY)  which helps organise large code base
+10)	A Grot's Life (A, B, C)	 = A Survival crafting Game written in standard library where you play as a grot doing what a grot does.
+Version (A) Introduces  Class and Objects whilst Version (B) Provides steps to transform it to a more 'complete' object oriented programme.
+Version (C) implements 'IMPORT' transferring functions/class/lists to USER DEFINED modules (MODULARITY)  which helps organise large code base

 </details>